JoyLink/GoogleNotification/README.md

 # GoogleNotification

-A Robot that keep you synchronized with the news you cared.
+A Slack Robot that keeps you synchronized with the news you are caring about.

 To Run this Project follow these steps: